idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 {%include blob_image.html src="blog/career-convo.svg" %}

-### How you deal with team disagrees with the leadership
+### How do you deal with a team that disagrees with the leadership

 Step 1: Believe and deeply understand it.
 Either I believe in it, or I deeply understand the decision and have disagreed and committed.
 As part of committing, I'm all in, and will share that.

 Step 2: Listen to the team.
-The team has concerns, hopefully I can predict the, ahead of time and be prepared for the easy ones, then truly listen to new concerns, and address them.
+The team has concerns, hopefully I can predict them ahead of time and be prepared for the easy ones, then truly listen to new concerns, and address them.

 Step 3: Focus on the win/win, and talk through a ripcord.